Cuthbert Burbage: The Theatre in Shoreditch

 In the same year, 1582, Edmund Peckham sued Giles Allen over ownership of the ground on which the Theatre stood, and their dispute escalated to the point that, as Cuthbert Burbage later deposed in 1600, his father was forced to hire men to guard the Theatre both day and night.
 Performances were stopped, and Leicester's Men, who had been playing there, disbanded as a company.
 James Burbage then became Lord Hunsdon's man, and from 1583 on Hunsdon's Men, known as the Lord Chamberlain's Men from 1585, performed at the Theatre.

 Thus, at the time of Brayne's death in August 1586, the only legal documents which established that Brayne had had any financial interest in the Theatre were the two bonds which he had managed to get Burbage to sign.
 James Burbage allowed Brayne's widow, Margaret (née Stowers), a share of the profits for a short time, but then cut her off.
 At about the same time Hyde, as legal owner of the forfeited ground lease, falsely represented that he had sold his interest to his father-in-law, George Clough, and tried to remove James Burbage from the Theatre and replace him with Clough.

 In early 1587 Margaret Brayne, with financial backing from Robert Miles, sued James Burbage at common law in an attempt to either recover on the bonds or obtain a half interest in the ground lease and the profits of the Theatre.
 In the same year the executors of Robert Gardner, to whom Brayne had made one of his deeds of gift, also sued Burbage.
 In the autumn of 1588 Burbage brought an action of his own against Margaret Brayne in Chancery, and Margaret Brayne then counter-sued in Chancery.
-The legal battles between Burbage and the widow Brayne continued for a decade, with Burbage always emerging the victor.
+The legal battles between Burbage and the widow Brayne continued for a decade, with Burbage always emerging as the victor.